BillWang04/time_manager/README.md

 5. The extension icon should now appear in your browser's toolbar.

+6. Make sure to start a new browser, old tabs will not be tracked.

 ## Usage

 1. Click on the Time Tracker icon in your browser's toolbar.